2025–26 Gabala FK season: Season overview

 On 3 July, Gabala announced that Ghanaian left winger Prince Owusu had been promoted from Gabala's U19 team, signing a three-year contract.

 On 4 July, Gabala announced the signing of Isaac Amoah from Atlético Sanluqueño, to a one-year contract with the option of a second.

 On 5 July, Gabala announced the signing of Paulo Guimbila from Al Ahli, to a three-year contract.

 On 12 July, Gabala announced the signing of Adriel Ba Loua from Caen, to a one-year contract.

 On 30 July, Gabala announced that Urfan Ismayilov had left the club after his contract was ended by mutual agreement.

 On 4 August, Gabala announced the signing of Eduardo Kunde, who'd most recently played for Persis Solo, to a one-year contract with the option of an additional year.
 Later the same day, Gabala announced the signing of Ibrahim Sangaré from Hapoel Hadera, to a one-year contract.

 On 5 August, Gabala announced that Abdullahi Shuaibu had left the club after the optional year on his contract was not taken up by the club.

 On 10 August, Gabala announced the signing of Jaime Sierra from NK Varaždin, to a two-year contract.

 On 11 August, Gabala announced the signing of Salihu Nasiru from El-Kanemi Warriors, to a three-year contract.

+On 12 August, Gabala announced that they had signed a one-year agreement with AFB Bank for them to be the clubs front of shirt sponsor.

 On 10 September, Gabala announced the signing of Jeando Fuchs to a one-year contract after he'd left Bnei Sakhni, and the year-long loan signing of Rufat Ahmadov from Turan Tovuz.

+On 5 January, Gabala announced the signing of Seydina Keita from Panevėžys, to a six-month contract, with the option of an additional year.

+On 7 January, Gabala announced the signing of Ismahil Akinade from Andijon on a contract until the summer of 2027.

+On 9 January, Gabala announced that they had parted ways with Elshad Taghiyev after his contract was terminated by mutual consent.

+On 27 January, Gabala announced the departure from the club of Jeando Fuchs by mutual consent, and that they had signed Rza Jafarov on loan from Neftçi for the remainder of the season.

+On 29 January, Gabala announced the loan signing of Turan Manafov from Stellenbosch, until the end of the season.

+On 11 February, Gabala announced the loan signing of Sambou Sissoko from Valenciennes, until the end of the season.

+On 14 April, Gabala announced that Prince Owusu had extended his contract with the club until the 30 June 2028.

+On 1 June, Gabala announced that Rufat Ahmadov and Ibrahim Sangaré had left the club after their contracts had expired, whilst Turan Manafov had returned to Stellenbosch after his loan deal had expired.